John Patrick Looney

 Looney's empire came to an end when he was eventually indicted for murder after a gang war in 1922.
 He went on the run but was captured two years later.
 In 1925, he was convicted of murder and numerous other crimes.
 He served only eight and a half years.

-Looney is the inspiration for the character of John Rooney, who was played by actor Paul Newman in the Sam Mendes film Road to Perdition.
+Looney is the inspiration for the character of John Rooney, who was played by Paul Newman in the Sam Mendes film Road to Perdition.
 Furthermore, Looney's family house still survives in the Highland Park Historic District in Rock Island.

 Background

 John Looney, son of Irish immigrants, was born in Ottawa, Illinois.
 He studied law and was admitted to the Illinois Bar in 1889.
 He practiced with his partner Frank H. Kelly; he had his first real brush with the law in 1897 when he and Kelly were indicted for conspiracy to defraud the city by using inferior materials.
 The convictions were overturned on appeal.

 Looney soon ventured into politics, and went on to hold a prominent position in the Democratic Party.
 He would eventually run for, but lose, election to the Illinois State Legislature.